redis/docs/content/operate/rs/clusters/monitoring/_index.md

 - docs
 - operate
 - rs
-description: Use the metrics that measure the performance of your Redis Enterprise Software (RS) clusters, nodes, databases, and shards to track the performance of your databases.
+description: Use the metrics that measure the performance of your Redis Enterprise Software clusters, nodes, databases, and shards to track the performance of your databases.
 hideListLinks: true
 linkTitle: Monitoring
 weight: 96